coinpal-io/plug_wix/README.md

 7. In the upper right corner, click the "Publish" button to publish this website
 ![](./img/website11.png)

-8. Configure Coinpal Wix Gateway
+8. Configure CoinPal Wix Gateway

    Go to the Wix Admin, click Settings -> Accept payments.

-   Copy and Paste all of the Settings you generated in your Coinpal Dashboard on Step #1.
+   Copy and Paste all of the Settings you generated in your CoinPal Dashboard on Step #1.

    Click Connect Button.